-Britney Spears Fans Honor Her ‘Blackout’ Album On Its Anniversary
+Britney Spears Fans’ Honor Her ‘Blackout’ Album On Its Anniversary

 “Britney released her best album, Blackout, 12 years ago…..
 ICONIC QUEEN!!!!!!” a third account remarked.

 “Britney’s Blackout turns 12-years-old today.
-“Get Naked” is one of my favorite songs,” a fourth fan wrote on the app.
+‘Get Naked’ is one of my favorite songs,” a fourth fan wrote on the app.

 During its first release week, Blackout sold more than 290,000 copies in the U.S., debuting at No. 2 on the U.S. Billboard 100 album chart, per Rolling Stone.
 The album stopped Spears from topping the charts by Eagles’ Long Road Out of Eden who only sold their record at Wal-Mart which should have disqualified it from charting on the Billboard chart.
 However, that week, they changed the rules.